Personal

 PAD

-of the states require Sellers to provide prospective Buyers with
+NotableFactoid: Many states require Sellers to provide prospective Buyers

-other material fact that may affect the principal's decision to purchase.
+other material facts that may affect the principal's decision to purchase.

 Some states (not Florida) require disclosure of deaths as well, and not